How to Buy Rigid Foam Insulation (With R-Value Chart)

 EPS, or expanded polystyrene, is similar to what you may find in packing peanuts.
 It’s the least expensive type of solid insulation you’re likely to find.

 Most types of EPS are unfaced, which makes them less durable.
-You’ll need to be careful when handling EPS foam insulation to avoid damage.
+You must be careful when handling EPS foam insulation to avoid damage.

-Even though it doesn’t have a vapor barrier, like some of the other rigid foam insulation types, it is resistant to moisture.
+It is moisture-resistant even though it doesn’t have a vapor barrier, like some of the other rigid foam insulation types.
 It’s permeable, allowing air to move through it, so moisture dries out quicker.
 Consequently, there’s less concern about mildew or mold.

 You will typically find expanded polystyrene materials in concrete forms or commercial buildings.
 It is suitable for ground cover, and you can treat it for insects.
 In addition, this material is lightweight and will not harbor bacteria, making it a terrific choice for some DIYers.